 The Database of Latin Dictionaries (DLD) is an unparalleled resource for research on the Latin language throughout the ages.
 Because of its broad spectrum of dictionaries, the DLD offers an immediate overview of Latin vocabulary that no isolated dictionary can give.

-In order to cover all possible perspectives on Latin vocabulary, the DLD offers several kinds of dictionaries: defining and translating, thematic, medieval and early modern.
-Therefore, the DLD is a major tool both for students learning Latin and for experienced scholars.
+In order to cover all possible perspectives on Latin vocabulary, the DLD includes several types of dictionaries: ones that purely define and/or translate, next to thematic dictionaries and dictionaries that themselves date back to the medieval and early modern periods.
+As such, the DLD is a major tool both for students learning Latin and for experienced scholars of the language.

-The interface provides first-time users with a simple search option, while the more experienced can explore the advanced search possibilities where all kinds of words or expressions, Latin or Non-Latin, can be the object of complex queries using various criteria, singly or in combination.
+The interface allows for advanced search possibilities where all kinds of words or expressions, Latin and non-Latin, can be the object of queries.

-Starting in 2005 with only two dictionaries, it has now grown into a large collection of 20 dictionaries.
-Each year at least one dictionary is added and various improvements are made to the existing ones.
-These improvements can be corrections to the original text, increased search possibilities or the addition of newly published addenda.
-The DLD strives to give its users the best and most up-to-date information.
+Starting in 2005 with only two dictionaries, the DLD has now grown into a large collection of 26 dictionaries.
+Every year at least one dictionary is added and various improvements are made to the existing ones.
+These improvements may consist in corrections to the text of the dictionaries, expanded search possibilities, or the addition of newly published addenda.
+The DLD continually strives to provide its users with the best and most up-to-date information.

 The aim of the DLD is to produce for scholars and students an online database comprising a large number of different Latin dictionaries and lexica, so offering tools for: